 I am a educational researcher, with several years experience working in higher education with a focus upon Technology-Enhanced Learning.
-I am currently a PhD student in the Institute of Educational Technology at the Open University.
-I hold a postgraduate certificate in Technology-enabled Academic Practice, an MPhil in Educational Research, am a fellow of the Higher Education Academy, and am a certified member of the Association of Learning Technology.
+At present, I am a PhD student in the Institute of Educational Technology at the Open University, which I expect to complete in 2016.
+Additional relevant qualifications I hold include a postgraduate certificate in Technology-enabled Academic Practice from City University London, and an MPhil in Educational Research from the University of Cambridge.
+I am also a fellow of the Higher Education Academy, and a certified member of the Association of Learning Technology.

 Ensemble: Semantic technologies to support case-based learning in Higher Education

 The Ensemble Project, was a three-year project funded under the Technology Enhanced Learning Research Programme.
 It focussed upon the potential role of semantic technologies in supporting case-based learning in Higher Education, across a wide variety of academic settings and institutions.
-I held parallel posts at both the University of Cambridge and City University, London.
+I held parallel posts as a research assistant at both the University of Cambridge and City University, London.

 The Technology Enhanced Learning Research Programme